Rottweiler dog breed information and advice

 Hip dysplasia

 This condition affects the hip joint, causing pain and lameness in one or both hips.
 It’s not caused by a single factor, but some dogs are more likely to develop it through inheritance.
 Diet, exercise and growth rate can all cause the condition.
-Obesity or too much exercise will add strain on the bone and joints.
+Obesity or too much exercise will add strain on the bones and joints.

 Hip dysplasia is where the ball-and-socket joint of the hip doesn’t fit properly.
 The hip joint surface rubs together, causing damage to the surface.
 An affected dog will have back leg weakness and lameness.
 The condition can affect one or both hips at the same time.
 It’s present from a young age when the bones are not fully developed.